Sarah & Simone in Unbuttoned Sleeves (2005) Photo by Carol Petersen

 By Sarah Swenson - Perspectives Magazine, National Gallery Singapore, July 2, 2021

-Simone Forti is represented by The Box Gallery, Los Angeles, and Galleria Raffaella Cortese, Milan.
+Simone Forti is represented by The Box Gallery, Los Angeles, and Galleria Raffaella Cortese, Milano.

 Getty Acquires Simone Forti Archive